a43mrk/CodeWithUnityTutorial/Counting Prototype/Assets/Readme.md

 ## Yellow pocket on the bottom
 [] If a ball enter on the yellow pocket it will pays a prize.
+[] make the star spin if a ball enter the yellow pocket too

 ## TODOs